srid/emanote/docs/resources/zk.md

 # Emanote only needs the filename.
 link-format = "[[{{filename}}]]"

-[tool]

-# Default editor used to open notes.
-When not set, the EDITOR or VISUAL
-# environment variables are used.
-editor = "nvim"
-fzf-preview = "bat -p --color always {-1}"

 [lsp.diagnostics]
 # Each diagnostic can have for value: none, hint, info, warning, error